elementary-Inc/blog/_posts/2020-02-18-appcenter-spotlight-planner.md

 >I really like elementary OS and AppCenter (I consider myself a fanboy) distributing your application for everyone to use is very easy.

-His one critique is that our payment processor [does not currently support Peru](https://stripe.com/global), so he can't monetize Planner yet (without incorporating a company in another country, i.e. using [Stripe Atlas](https://stripe.com/atlas)).
-However, he has seen some success in using [PayPal] and [Patreon] to help sustain development.
+The one critique is that our payment processor [does not currently support Peru](https://stripe.com/global), so Planner can't be monetized yet (without incorporating a company in another country, i.e. using [Stripe Atlas](https://stripe.com/atlas)).
+However, Alain has seen some success in using [PayPal] and [Patreon] to help sustain development.

 ## How Planner Works